 The 179D deduction also provides a boost to cash flows via federal tax deductions.
 The 45L delivers a “tax credit”, which is even sweeter than a deduction.

-These are not government hand outs, they are savvy tax strategy.
+These are not government handouts, it is savvy tax strategy.

 Don’t Just Depend on Tax Incentives

-There are numerous other strategies that can improve the financial performance of commercial property.
-Most notably the implementation of ‘energy efficient’ programs and systems.
-These come in a vast array of size and scope; from fine tuning and monitoring of current building automation systems to major CapEx projects.
+There are numerous other strategies that can improve the financial performance of a commercial property.
+Most notably the implementation of ‘energy-efficient’ programs and systems.
+These come in a vast array of sizes and scope; from fine-tuning and monitoring of current building automation systems to major CapEx projects.
 It is always best to start with an energy audit to establish a baseline and identify energy efficiency opportunities and the corresponding Return on Investment (ROI).
 This paints an energy profile of the facility to help prioritize what projects deliver the greatest near-term and long term benefit.
-Improving energy efficiency will reduce operating expenses and the carbon footprint, while improving Net Operating Income (NOI) and green building initiatives.
+Improving energy efficiency will reduce operating expenses and the carbon footprint while improving Net Operating Income (NOI) and green building initiatives.
 Both good things.